Random Access Gift Online Update Tips (or RAGOUT)

 I found these slender vividly-hued, 13-inch tall, dripless tapers at Terrestra, a store of well-curated modern objects.

-Industrial designer Eric Pfeiffer over at The Utility Cooperative continues to produce innovative furniture.
+Industrial designer Eric Pfeiffer over at The Utility Collective continues to produce innovative furniture.
 His most recent introduction is the series of memorably monikered “Cross Dressers,”

 If you have followed this blog you know my fixation with architectural toy blocks.
 I recently found other sources for the artificial stone Anchor blocks, made in Germany: Fatbraintoys offers a basic set of the blocks, which can build a small Medieval